jameshughes89/cs102/src/site/topic24.rst

 **Remove Maximum**

-* We could implement the ``removeMax`` with the same idea, but to show an alternative, an iterative method will be used instead
+* We could implement the ``removeMax`` with the same idea, but to show an alternative idea, an iterative method will be used instead

 .. code-block:: java
     :linenos: